 The attempt was first made by a British force under Lieutenant-Colonel Carnac.
 The operations of Madhajee, on hearing of this movement, stamp him as a military genius of no common order.
 Learning that Colonel Carnac's force was small, he resolved to overwhelm it before it could be reinforced.
-He hastened at once with a large body of troops in the direction of Seeprce, but, too late to save that place, he came up with Carnac at Seronje, and surrounded him.
+He hastened at once with a large body of troops in the direction of Seepree, but, too late to save that place, he came up with Carnac at Seronje, and surrounded him.
 The English force was reduced to great straits by famine.
 Added to this a cannonade of seven days' duration made considerable havoc in its ranks.
 Feeling that a further continuance in his position would inevitably lead to his destruction, Carnac resolved to retreat, having previously sent to the nearest division of British troops earnest requests for reinforcements.
-For seventeen days the retreat continued, our troops being followed up and harassed by Madhajee.
+For seventeen days the retreat continued, our troops being followed up and harassed by Madhajec.
 But on the eighteenth day, the Mahratta chieftain, for the first time in his life, allowed himself to be completely outwitted.
 As the only means of escape, Colonel Carnac, at the dead of night, on March 24, attempted to surprise his enemy.
 His movement was entirely successful.
 Madhajee was completely defeated, and forced to give up the pursuit.
 A few days later, Colonel Carnac was joined by a force under Colonel Muir.
 Madhajee, however, with the energy and spirit of a true Mahratta, soon recovered from his mishap; and by his superiority in cavalry he speedily reduced the English force to a state of inactivity.
-A few months later, Madhajee, perceiving that he had everything to lose from a contest carried on within his own territory, concluded a treaty with Colonel Muir, by which he bound himself to neutrality, agreed to exercise his good offices to bring about a general peace, recovered all his territory except the fortress of Gwalior, and obtained from the English a promise to recross the Jumna.\ portions of a deadly struggle for existence.
+A few months later, Madhajee, perceiving that he had everything to lose from a contest carried on within his own territory, concluded a treaty with Colonel Muir, by which he bound himself to neutrality, agreed to exercise his good offices to bring about a general peace, recovered all his territory except the fortress of Gwalior, and obtained from the English a promise to recross the Jumna.

+This treaty was concluded just at the right time for the interests of Madhajce.
+The Government of India was, for many reasons, anxious to conclude the war with the Mahrattas, to prevent it from attaining the proportions of a deadly struggle for existence.
 The defection of Madhajee from the confederacy was hailed, therefore, by them with the liveliest satisfaction, and prepared them to show towards that chieftain a consideration such as, under other circumstances, would undoubtedly have been denied him.
 Nothing could have more advanced the views of Madhajee at this conjuncture than a recognition of him on the part of the English as an independent prince.
 Besides the great moral advantages flowing from that recognition, it would give him that of which he then stood greatly in need; it would give him time; time to consolidate his conquests, to give them a compact form, to gain for himself an independent footing amongst the several rulers of Hindustan; time, moreover, to watch the opportunity for recovering, free from any interruption on the part of the English, the stolen fortress of Gwalior.
-That fortress the English had made over, after its capture, to the Rana of Gohud, to be by him held solely on the condition of good behaviour.
-It required but a little arrangement on the part of Madhajee to bring about the apparent infraction of a condition so easy to set aside.
+That fortress the English had made over, after its capture, to the Rana of Gohud, to be by him held solely on the condition of good behaviour. required but a little arrangement on the part of Madhajee to bring about the apparent infraction of a condition so easy to set aside.